2022 British Columbia New Democratic Party leadership election: Appadurai's disqualification

 On September 8, 2022, the NDP began investigating allegations that Appadurai's campaign was violating BC's Election Act.
 Atiya Jaffar, a colleague of Appadurai's, was seen offering to pay for the $10 membership fee for individuals who were unable to afford to join the NDP during an Instagram Live event to rally supporters to join before the deadline.
-According to the Election Act, individuals are prohibited from paying for another's membership of a political party.
-The NDP was additionally investigating whether members of the Green Party were actively participating in the campaign, which is forbidden under both parties' constitutions, which prohibit members from being in two parties at once.
-Appadurai stated that Jaffar misspoke and that the video in question had been removed.
+The BC NDP internally investigated potential breaches of the Election Act regarding membership fee payments.
+Under section 186 of the act, individuals may make political contributions using another's funds provided the source is disclosed and recorded against the correct limit.
+No formal complaint was registered with Elections BC, and the agency issued no ruling on whether any violation occurred.
+The party also reviewed whether Green Party members participated in the campaign, which is prohibited by both parties' constitutions.
+Appadurai stated that Jaffar misspoke, and the video in question was removed.

 It was reported on September 16 that Appadurai's campaign was under investigation by both Elections BC and the NDP for potential violations under the Election Act.
 The investigation centred on whether Dogwood BC, a non-profit group that aims to increase the power of British Columbians over government decision-making, improperly contributed to Appadurai's campaign; the organization was accused of donating to Appadurai's campaign as well as using its resources in order to aid her campaign to sign up new members.
 Under the Election Act, only "eligible individuals" are able to provide political contributions, while organizations are barred from making any political contributions.

 One complaint brought forward pertained to the "solicitation of fraudulent sign-ups of members from other parties", including claims that Dogwood BC told supporters to pause their previous party memberships in order to join the NDP to vote for Appadurai and re-join their original party following the race.
 Another issue under investigation were emails sent in support of Appadurai by a supporter and released by Jas Johal that told Green Party members to quit the party so that they could vote for Appadurai, and in the case that she lost, they could rejoin the Greens.
 If Appadurai's campaign was found to have violated rules for leadership or the Election Act, sanctions, including disqualification, were possible.